libusb/hidapi/README.md

 HIDAPI is a multi-platform library which allows an application to interface with USB and Bluetooth HID-Class devices on Windows, Linux, FreeBSD, and macOS.
-HIDAPI can be either built as a shared library (`.so`, `.dll` or `.dylib`) or can be embedded directly into a target application by adding a single source file (per platform) and a single header.
+HIDAPI can be either built as a shared library (`.so`, `.dll` or `.dylib`) or can be embedded directly into a target application by adding a _single source_ file (per platform) and a single header.<br>
+See [remarks](BUILD.md#embedding-source-code-directly) on embedding _directly_ into your application.

 HIDAPI library was originally developed by Alan Ott ([signal11](https://github.com/signal11)).